Read more about

 Nigeria is a western Africa country bordering the Atlantic Ocean.
-It is comprised of 36 states with the capital in Abuja and Lagos being the largest city in the country.
+It is comprised of 36 states with the capital in Abuja.
+Lagos is the largest city.
 The official language is English with other notable languages being Hausa, Igbo, and Yoruba.
 The country has over 500 ethnic groups.
 It is a federal presidential state with a population of 183,202,000 people.
-Nigeria is one of the major oil producing countries.
+Nigeria is one of the major oil-producing countries.
 The country experiences a tropical climate with rainforests, savannahs, and also arid areas to the North.
 In this article, we will discuss some of the ecological regions in Nigeria.

 Nigerian ecological regions